Robotic Surgery by Dr. Iraniha

 This was accomplished in 1998 by Intuitive Surgical, Inc. with the development of a “robot” known as the da Vinci® Surgical System.

 The da Vinci Surgical System® provides the surgeon with unparalleled dexterity, precision, and control and restores nearly unrestricted freedom of movement of these articulated instruments inside the patient.
+Also Intuitive Surgical brings intelligent robotic technologies for innovated robotic surgical procedures.
+They make surgery more effective, less invasive and easier for surgeons, patients and their families with a fast recuperation and better outcome.

-The creation of this robotic system thus removed most if not all of the physical limitations placed on the surgeon by conventional laparoscopic surgery.
+The creation of this robotic surgery system thus removed most if not all of the physical limitations placed on the surgeon by conventional laparoscopic surgery.
 This has resulted in two very significant advances in surgical practice.
 In the hands of surgeons skilled in its use, it not only enables laparoscopic techniques to be used in more complex abdominal procedures but in some operations it allows us to actually improve upon traditional open surgical techniques as well.

 When considering surgical options, many patients have concerns about safety.
 Some patients may question whether da Vinci Surgery is as safe as open surgery or traditional laparoscopic surgery.
 Da Vinci offers multiple redundant safety features.
 First and foremost, the da Vinci System cannot be programmed, nor can it make decisions on its own.
 Instead, the da Vinci System requires that every surgical maneuver be performed with direct input from the surgeon.